LosoLai/toy-robot/README.md

 Simply press the green button to run it as an application, the the instructions will display in the console tab.

 ## Development
+Basically, I use Java language for developing because I would like to show how well I understand the object-oriented concept and applied design patterns in order to make the code is more scaled and easy to maintain.

 ### System Architecture
+In the ToyRobot\Documentation_ToyRobot Dev\Class Diagram folder, ToyRobot Simulator_Ver01 shows a brief picture that how I structure those classes and decided to have a abstract class TableItem that allows ToyRobot to inheritance.
+The idea is that once the program required another item is able to place on table top as well; for implementing the extra requirements, only need to create a new class that inheritance from TableItem.
+After that, I made a abstract class Command in order to implement PLACE, MOVE, RIGHT, LEFT by following the same structure that reduced duplicate code.

 ### Design Patterns
+In the system, I basically applied Singleton on Simulator and ToyRobot classes and intended following MVC (Model-View-Controller) patterns which named separate packages to distinguish each other.
+- Controller: manipulate model objects
+  Simulator manipulate ToyRobot's attributes via Command objects
+- Model: store data
+  ToyRobot store the positions and facing data in order to report to views.
+- View: display information
+  ErrorMessage_View package

+The purpose that applied Singleton on ToyRobot is to make sure there is once one instance in the system which required in the problem description.
+The advantage is that the instance is able to across the whole system and not allowed to modify.
+Therefore, it can ensure the data is from the same one source.

 ### TDD - JUnit
+To be honest, this is my first time trying TDD even though the courses I have done already taught us how to use JUnit for unit testing.
+But writing unit tests does not mean TDD.
+I believe what I lock of is more details on system structure and define valid/invalid inputs to start with.
+Overall, the project workflows are:

+Design - loop(Develop - Unit Test - JUnit - Debug) - Documentation

+Moreover, I know TDD should write test cases for every single function and included boundary input testing.
+However, I am under one week time constraint that set by myself that pretend undertaking a real task working in the industry.
+I suppose it is not only to demonstrate the programming capability but also to show my time management skills that probably get the balance between code quality and functionality.

 ## Authors